ninjasource/yote/README.md

 Here are some commands you may find useful when working with the nrf5340 audio dk.
-You will need to install the nrfjprog command line tools from Nordic beforhand.
+You will need to install the nrfjprog command line tools from Nordic beforehand.

 ```
 nrfjprog -i